alphagov/tdt-documentation/source/functionality/collapsible_nav.md

 ## Amend the tech-docs.yml file

-Add the following to the end of your project’s `.../config/tech-docs.yml` file, or set it to true if it is already there:
+Add the following your project's `tech-docs.yml` file, or set it to true if it is already there:

 ```
 # Enable collapsible navigation in the sidebar